alexpaul/Algorithms-and-Pseudocode/README.md

 ## Pseudocode

 **Pseudcode** is a non-code way of explaining in "English" your thought process in attempting to solve a given problem.
+We use psesudocode especially in interviews to show the interviewer our clearly defined methodology in solving and getting to a solution for a given problem.
+The more defined and clear the pseudocode the easier it will be to implement your solution in code.
+Let's go through an example below:

 #### Example: Write a function to find the largest value in an array